PolyMathOrg/DataFrame/README.md

 [![Coverage Status](https://coveralls.io/repos/github/PolyMathOrg/DataFrame/badge.svg?branch=master)](https://coveralls.io/github/PolyMathOrg/DataFrame?branch=master)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/PolyMathOrg/DataFrame/master/LICENSE)

 DataFrame is a tabular data structure for data analysis in [Pharo](https://pharo.org/).
+It organizes and represents data in a tabular format, resembling a spreadsheet or database table.
+It is designed to handle structured data and offer various functionalities for data manipulation and analysis.
+DataFrames are used as visualization tools for Machine Learning and Data Science related tasks.

 <img width="700" src="img/weatherDf.png">